rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

         - Page Tables: a Page is a data structure the OS uses to know what has been mapped to physical memory
             - and contains a _dirty_ bit (a block has been modified and saving to disk, and cache needs updating)
         - Cache miss: when the CPU has to fetch data from main memory (and written to cache depending on strategy)
-        - TLB miss: is when data isn't in the memory and has to be fetched from disk
+        - TLB miss: is when data isn't in the memory and has to be fetched from disk (ie, paging, aka swapping, occurs)
 - `that memory holds some value`: the term value is tricky, because the value stored in memory may also be a reference
     - in python, _everything_ is a an object, including things like int and float
         - Memory has an address and it is the starting location for how the interpreter (or compiler in mojo's case) interprets the bits
             - This is why in system languages like rust and mojo, we must know the _size_ of the data type
             - Given the size of a data type, and its starting memory address, we can interpret the bits into a type
-        - there is no pass by value, however there are immutable data types like int or str that seem that way
+        - there is no pass by value in python, however there are immutable data types like int or str that seem that way
         - This is why when you pass most objects in python to a function, any modification is seen after the function
             - With immutable data types, like int, str, or tuple, a _new_ object
     - in mojo, the memory storing a variable's value might be: